N0rthernL1ghts/wordpress/README.md

   * PHP7.4 reached end-of-life on 2022-11-28 and should not be used.
   * Old images will remain, but will receive no further updates, until their eventual removal.
 Usage is not recommended.
   * This decision will make build stack significantly lighter, ensuring much faster future builds
+- 2023-01-21 Retirement of PHP7.4.
+The king is dead, long live the king!

 #### Public builds (docker)